Meet our talented 2019 team

 Bio: Laura is an avid birder and photographer from Mason, Ohio, now living in south Texas.
 A clinical pharmacist by profession, her passion for birding was sparked during high school summer field biology when she saw an Indigo Bunting.
 In 2016, Laura followed her dream and did an ABA Big Year, in which she traveled to all corners of the continent to set a record of 792 photographed species.
 She was one of four birders that year to break Neil Hayward’s 2013 record.
 She is the former photo editor of The Ohio Cardinal, and her wildlife photography has been published in multiple outlets.

-Presenter and trip leader:
+Presenter and Trip Leader:

 Gabe Leidy is a lifelong resident of northeast Ohio and a lover of travel, exploration, and capturing big moments!
 Inspired by the natural world and specifically birding at a young age, Gabe discovered photography as the best medium to convey its beauty and raw emotion to others.
 The ultimate goal of Gabe’s photography is to infuse positivity and hometown pride into the lives of others, while inspiring them to explore the world for themselves.
 He feels that travel and adventure are available to everyone, at every level, and finding beauty can be as simple as walking out your front door!

-Pelagic Leader and NaturalisT:
+Pelagic Leader and Naturalist:

 JB eagerly combines a passion for extreme birding, field studies, outdoor education and detailed scientific illustration into a truly "wild" career.
 JB passionately offers thrilling public and school programs park-wide for Cleveland Metroparks.

-Trip Leader: Kent miller
+Trip Leader: Kent Miller

 Kent Miller will lead our Saturday Shorebird Field Trip.
 Kent has been observing shorebirds in Ohio for years and if anyone can share their insights and identification tips, it is Mr. Miller.
 Don't miss this opportunity to bird with one of the greats in Ohio this fall.

-Presenter: Jon Cefus
+Presenter: John Cefus

 Jon will be presenting on Dragonflies and Damselflies of Ohio at our Saturday session.
 His photos and presentation of these winged beauties will be a great session with identification tips for anyone who loves the odonata!

-Trip Leaders: Brian Zwiebel and Larry Richardson
+Trip Leaders: Brian Zweibel and Larry Richardson

 Brian is the owner of Sabrewing Nature Tours, an experienced and award winning photographer and tour leader across the globe.
 Brian's photos have been published in many books and magazines.